Marcel Lefebvre

 Marcel François Marie Joseph Lefebvre (Note: /fr/) (29 November 1905 – 25 March 1991) was a French Catholic prelate who served as Archbishop of Dakar from 1955 to 1962.
 He was a major influence in modern traditionalist Catholicism, founding in 1970 the Society of Saint Pius X (SSPX) to train traditionalist seminarians.
 In 1988, Pope John Paul II declared that Lefebvre had been automatically excommunicated for consecrating four bishops that year without permission and despite the pope's express prohibition.

+Lefebvre was born in Tourcoing.
 Ordained a diocesan priest in 1929, Lefebvre joined the Holy Ghost Fathers for missionary work and was assigned to teach at a seminary in Gabon in 1932.
 In 1947, he was appointed Vicar Apostolic of Dakar, and the next year as the apostolic nuncio to French West Africa.
-Upon his return to Europe, Lefebvre was elected superior general of the Holy Ghost Fathers and assigned draft and prepare documents for the Second Vatican Council.
-He was a major leader of the conservative bloc during its proceedings.
-He later took the lead in opposing certain changes associated with the council.
+Upon his return to Europe, Lefebvre was elected superior general of the Holy Ghost Fathers and assigned to draft and prepare documents for the Second Vatican Council.
+A major leader of the conservative bloc during its proceedings, Lefebvre took the lead in opposing the council's changes, especially with regards to ecumenism.
 He refused to implement council-inspired reforms demanded by the Holy Ghost Fathers and resigned from the order in 1968.

 In 1970, Lefebvre founded the SSPX as a small community of seminarians in the village of Écône, Switzerland, with the permission of the local bishop.
 In 1975, after a flare of tensions with the Holy See, Lefebvre was ordered to disband the society, but ignored the decision and continued to maintain its activities and existence.
 In 1988, against the express prohibition of Pope John Paul II, he consecrated four bishops to continue his work with the SSPX.
 The Holy See immediately declared that all parties in the ceremony had incurred automatic excommunication, which Lefebvre refused to acknowledge.
-These excommunications were rescinded in 2009 by Pope Benedict XVI, though the SSPX itself remains "canonically irregular".
+The excommunications were rescinded in 2009 by Pope Benedict XVI, though the SSPX itself remained "canonically irregular."
+As of July 2026, following the consecration of four new bishops, the Holy See again declared that all parties involved in the new consecration incurred an automatic excommunication, along with the sacred ministers of the SSPX.
+Additionally, and unlike in 1988, the 2026 excommunication also included some of the laity, albeit only those who "formally adhere" to the SSPX.